savonet/book/streaming.md

 source(audio=..., video=..., midi=...)
 ```

-where the "`...`" indicate the _contents_ that the source can generate, i.e. the
+where the "`...`" indicate the _contents_\index{contents} that the source can
-number of channels, and their nature, for audio, video and midi data, that the
+generate, i.e. the number of channels, and their nature, for audio, video and
+midi data, that the source can generate: the contents for each of these three is
-source can generate.
-For instance, the type of `sine` is
+sometimes called the _kind_\index{kind} of the source.
+For instance, the type of
+`sine` is

 ```
 (?amplitude : {float}, ?duration : float, ?{float}) -> source(audio=internal('a), video=internal('b), midi=internal('c))